Bachelor of Science in Business Administration (BSBA) Degree

 Specific requirements for each CBA concentration are identified in the following section of this catalog.

-Credits not required under general education requirements, the pre-business program, the BSBA core curriculum, or a BSBA concentration can be taken as electives in business and/or in non-business areas to complete the required 120 hours for the BSBA degree.
+Credits not required under general education requirements, the required business core curriculum, or a BSBA concentration can be taken as electives in business and/or in non-business areas to complete the required 120 hours for the BSBA degree.

 Incoming freshman must meet general university admission requirements to be admitted into the College of Business.
 Transfer students and current UNO students must have a minimum 2.50 cumulative GPA.